 Table 15.
-Daily monitoring tasks Task Basic procedures Advanced procedures and troubleshooting information Watch for security If a potential ransomware attack is detected in the IBM Storage Protect environment, a On the Security Notifications page, you can take the following actions: notifications, which can security notification message is displayed in the foreground of the Operations Center.
-For View notification details by client. indicate a ransomware attack. more information, click the message to open the Security Notifications page.
+Daily Table 15.
+Daily monitoring tasks Task Basic procedures Advanced procedures and troubleshooting information Watch for security On the Security Notifications page, you can take the following actions: notifications, which can security notification message is displayed in the foreground of the Operations Center.
+For • View notification details by client. indicate a ransomware attack. indicate a more information, click the message to open the Security Notifications page.
 Restriction: Notifications are available only for backup-archive clients and IBM Storage Protect for Virtual Environments clients.
 Acknowledge a security notification by selecting it and clicking Acknowledge.
 When you acknowledge a security notification, a check mark is added to the Acknowledged column of the Security Notifications page for the selected client.
 The standard by which a notification is acknowledged is determined by your organization.
 A check mark might mean that you investigated the issue and determined that it is a false positive.
 Or it might mean that a problem exists and is being resolved.
-Assign a security notification to an administrator by selecting the security notification and clicking Assign.
-To view the assignment, the administrator must sign in to the Operations Center and click Overviews > Security.
-If you are not certain whether the administrator regularly monitors the Security Notifications page, notify the administrator about the assignment.
-If the notification is a false positive, you can select the security notification and click Reset .
+Assign a security notification to an administrator by selecting the security notification and clicking Assign .
+To view the assignment, the administrator must sign in to the Operations Center and click Overviews &gt; Security .
+If you are not certain whether the administrator regularly monitors the Security Notifications page, notify the administrator about the assignment. • If the notification is a false positive, you can select the security notification and click Reset .
 The security notification is deleted.
 Historical data that is used for baseline comparisons with the most recent backup operation is deleted.
 A new baseline is calculated going forward.
 Optionally, you can disable security notifications by using the SET SECURITYNOTIF command.